Ned-el-ch/fatspoon.life/README.md

 ---

 # <a name="authors-note"></a> Author's Note
 Before I made the app, I used to struggle figuring out what to cook.
-Since then it grew into a useful tool I use to track what food I have in my house, as well as my dietary intake.
-Although some bias may exist, my mom has said it made her life a ton easier.
+Since then I still have trouble choosing, but when I do decide it's much easier to keep track of everything.